tradecloud/tradecloud-sdk-dotnet/user/UpdateUserRoles/README.md

 # Add User

-This example updates user roles
+This example updates the user roles

 ## Prerequisites